11th and 17th Consolidated Arkansas Infantry Regiment

-The 11th/17th Consolidated Arkansas Infantry (1861–1865) was a Confederate Army infantry regiment during the American Civil War.
+The 11th and 17th Consolidated Arkansas Infantry Regiment (1861–1865) was a Confederate Army infantry regiment during the American Civil War.
 The unit is also known as the 11th/17th Arkansas Mounted Infantry or the 11th/17th Arkansas Cavalry.
 At various times after the consolidation, members of the unit who were captured gave their unit as either the 11th Arkansas Cavalry or the 17th Arkansas Cavalry.